GGN-2015/neko_rexec/README.md

 ### sample

-here is a sample usage of this package.
+here is a sample usage of this package, this will output a detailed list of file under the home folder of the user named "admin".

 ```bash
 python3 -m rexec "admin" "192.168.0.1" "cd ~; ls -alh" "1145141919810" 22